Blokz101/Obsidian-Vault/Vault/Charge.md

 		- This is generally the column number.
 	- #### Anion
 		- The charge is the number of [[Electron|Electrons]] gained.
-		- This is generally the columl
+		- This is generally the column number minus 8.
 - ## Reference